MooersLab/annotatedBibliography/README.md

 Alternatively, you can use the *IEEEannot.bst* bibliography style file which returns numbered entries in alphabetic order.

-## Annote fields with multiple paragraphs
+##  Fields with multiple paragraphs

 I have found no support for blank lines between paragraphs in the annotation.
 I wrap each paragraph in `\par{\noindent   .... }` to have the paragraphs printed in block format.